Richland County, SC · Probate Cost

 • Filing fees and court costs in Richland County follow South Carolina's reasonable compensation standard.

-• Contact the Richland County Probate Court in Columbia for the current fee schedule applicable to probate filings.
+• Contact the Richland County Probate Court in Columbia for the current fee schedule.

 Peaceful scene representing closure and resolution in Richland County, South Carolina